-phpMyAdmin is one of the most popular and widely used web-based database management tools.
-It a free and open source PHP application that allows the users to manage single or multiple SQL database servers locally or on a remote server using a web browser (GUI). phpMyAdmin is very handy and useful.
-We can easily create, rename, delete and edit databases, tables or fields, execute SQL commands, import and export tables, create and modify users, etc., all via an easy-to-use GUI.
+phpMyAdmin is the most popular and most widely used web-based database management tool.
+It is a free and open-source PHP application, that allows the users to manage single or multiple SQL database servers, locally or on a remote server using a web browser with easy to use graphic user interface.
+Today, we are going to teach you, how to install phpMyAdmin on Ubuntu 16.04.

 Login to your Ubuntu 16.04 VPS via SSH as user root